Georg von Hertling

 Georg Friedrich Karl Freiherr von Hertling, from 1914 Count von Hertling, (31 August 1843 – 4 January 1919) was a German politician of the Catholic Centre Party.
 He was foreign minister and minister president of Bavaria, then imperial chancellor of the German Reich and minister president of Prussia from 1 November 1917 to 30 September 1918.
-He was the first party politician to hold the two offices; all the others were career civil servants or military men.
+He was the first party politician to hold the two offices; all of his predecessors were career civil servants or military men.

 Hertling's Catholicism played an important role in both his academic and political life.
 He belonged to the conservative wing of the Centre Party and resisted moves towards making the government dependent on the will of parliament rather than on the emperor, a stance that helped bring down his government in the final months of World War I.